pyMBE-dev/pyMBE/README.md

 Please, be aware that pyMBE is intended to be a supporting tool to setup simulations with ESPResSo.
 Thus, for most of its functionalities ESPResSo must also be available.
 Following the NEP29 guidelines, we recommend the users of pyMBE to use Python3.10+ when using our module.

-The pyMBE module uses its own Python virtual enviroment to avoid incompatibility issues when loading its requierements from other libraries.
+The pyMBE module uses its own Python virtual enviroment to avoid incompatibility issues when loading its requirements from other libraries.
-The Python module (`venv`)[https://docs.python.org/3/library/venv.html#module-venv] from the Python Standard Library (starting with Python 3.3)  is needed to set up pyMBE.
+The Python module [`venv`](https://docs.python.org/3/library/venv.html) is needed to set up pyMBE.
 If `venv` is not in the Python distribution of the user, the user will need to first install 'venv' before setting up pyMBE.
 For Ubuntu users, this can be done as follows: